-Figure 10 shows that the HP 730's file cache, though extremely fast, is quite small (3 MB).
-The HP/UX operating system severely limits the memory available to the file cache.
+system severely limits the memory available to the file cache.
 SunOS maps files into virtual memory, which allows the file cache to fill the entire physical memory.
 HP/UX, on the other hand, reserves a fixed amount of space, usually 10%, as the file cache.
 Since this system has 32 MB of main memory, the file cache is approximately 3 MB.
 The self-scaling benchmark thus uses two focal points, uniqueBytes = 2 MB and uniqueBytes = 8 MB.
 Note the high throughput of the HP 730 when accessing the file cache, peaking at almost 30 MB/s for large accesses.
-This high performance is due to the fast memory system of the HP 730 (peak memory bandwidth is 264 MB/s) and to the use of a VLSI memory controller to accelerate cache memory write backs [Horning et al. 1991].
+This high performance is due to the fast memory system of the HP 730 (peak memory bandwidth is 264 MB/s) and to the use of a VLSI memory controller to accelerate cache-memory write backs [Horning91].

-Figures 9(a) and 10 shows results from the self-scaling benchmark of a Convex C240.
-The curves are similar to the SPARC station 1 +, with three main differences:
+Figures 9a and 10 shows results from the self-scaling benchmark of a Convex C240.
+The curves are similar to the SPARCstation 1+, with three main differences: